craigappfoundry/ABTBible/Bible/Books/02 Exodus.md

 **<sup>21</sup>** So the people stood at a distance, while Moses approached the thick darkness where God was.

-**<sup>22</sup>** Then the Lord said to Moses, “Thus you shall say to the sons of Israel: ‘You have seen for yourselves that I have spoken to you from heaven. **<sup>23</sup>** You shall not make other gods alongside Me; gods of silver or gods of gold you shall not make for yourselves.
+**<sup>22</sup>** Then the LORD said to Moses, “Thus you shall say to the sons of Israel: ‘You have seen for yourselves that I have spoken to you from heaven. **<sup>23</sup>** You shall not make other gods alongside Me; gods of silver or gods of gold you shall not make for yourselves.

 **<sup>24</sup>** You shall make for Me an altar of earth, and you shall sacrifice on it your burnt offerings and your peace offerings, your sheep and your oxen.
 In every place where I cause My name to be remembered, I will come to you and bless you.